Analyzing Dependency Distribution Changes Arising from Code Smell Interactions: Study Design

 \subsection{Interaction}

 Two artifacts, a1 and a2, interact if there exists a static dependency connecting them.
 The set of such dependencies constitutes the \textbf{\emph{interaction set}}; if it is empty, no interaction occurs.
 Any interaction has the property of \textbf{\emph{relative location}}, with a value of Same or Different, indicating whether the artifacts reside in the same or in different classes.
-This distinction is motivated by the observation that dependency distributions may vary with relative location (e.g., access data typically involves FM call an accessor when in different classes, but FM use a field when in the same class).
+This distinction is motivated by the observation that dependency distributions may vary with relative location (e.g., when accessing data in different classes, FM typically \textit{call} accessors, but when in the same class, FM typically \textit{use} fields).

 For example, consider the interaction between the method \texttt{m1} and the class \texttt{C2}, which are from different classes, as shown in Figure~\ref{fig:interaction_example}.
 The method \texttt{m1} takes a \texttt{C2} object as a parameter and calls \texttt{C2\#m2} through that object.
 Additionally, \texttt{C2\#m3} creates a \texttt{C1} object and invokes \texttt{m1}.
 The interaction set consists of three dependencies: (i) a (parameter, FM, Class) dependency from \texttt{m1} to \texttt{C2}, (ii) a (call, FM, FM) dependency from \texttt{m1} to \texttt{C2\#m2}, and (iii) a (call, FM, FM) dependency from \texttt{C2\#m3} to \texttt{m1}.
 The (create, FM, Class) dependency from \texttt{C2\#m3} to \texttt{C1} is not in the set because it does not link \texttt{m1} and \texttt{C2}.
 It would be included if we considered the interaction between \texttt{C1} and \texttt{C2} or between \texttt{C1} and \texttt{C2\#m3}.